 - Connect to a private network or switch to one.

 If the devices are not on the same network, connect them to the same Wi-Fi network and try printing again.
-And if both the devices are on the same Wi-Fi and an error still arises it’s time to jump to the next method.
+And if both devices are on the same Wi-Fi and the error still persists, it’s time to jump to the next method.

 Method 3: Update The Printer Firmware And IOS Software

-- If an update is available, tap Download and Install.
+- If an update is available, tap “Download” and then “Install.”

-If the error still continues it may be because of network configuration and you need to rest your network to solve the issue.
+If the error still continues, it may be because of network configuration and you need to reset your network to solve the issue.
 Let’s talk about this in our next method.

 Method 4: Reset Your Network Setting

-If none of the above methods succeed in linking your AirPrint, we advise you to perform a swift reset of your Network settings.
-This technique has a high probability of resolving the majority of your connectivity difficulties since it returns your device to its former network configurations.
+If any of the above methods do not succeed in connecting your AirPrint, we advise you to perform a quick reset of your network settings.
+This technique has a high probability of resolving the majority of your connectivity difficulties since it returns your device to its former network configuration.